Overview

 FTE Tree calculates two cost views for position planning:

-• Position cost: cost based on position-level planning data.
+• Position cost: Cost based on position-level planning values.

 1. Position base wage rate.

-2. Assigned job-code default wage rate from the position's assigned job code.
+2. Default wage rate from the assigned job code.

 4. Zero, with a warning, if no wage source is available.

-If Position Base wage rate is required in your settings, a job-code default can still help reporting and comparison, but it does not satisfy the required position wage field for active-position readiness.
+If Position Base wage rate is required in your settings, a job-code default can still help reporting and comparison, but it does not satisfy the required position wage detail for active-position readiness.

 Position wage examples